EPA Region 10 hosted four webinars about the FY19 Notice of Funding Availability for the Indian General Assistance Program:

 8. Enter final work plans and budgets into GAP Online.

-- Requests for additional solid waste funding.
-Provided that GAP funds are available in FY18, EPA will fund up to $30,000 for solid waste activities per tribe or consortia that requests it.
+- Requests for additional solid waste funding: Provided that GAP funds are available in FY19, EPA will consider additional funding up to $30,000 for solid waste activities per tribe or consortia that requests it.
 (See Section II.B.)
 Congress extended GAP funding for certain solid waste implementation activities through FY20, including solid waste/recycling collection, transportation, backhaul, and disposal services.
 In FY21, these activities will no longer be allowable under GAP.

-- 2018 Tribal Leaders Summit.
-The Tribal Caucus of the EPA Region 10 Tribal Operations Committee plans on hosting a region-wide Tribal Leaders Summit, scheduled to take place in the greater Seattle area in March 2018.
-Applicants whose tribal leaders and staff are interested in attending should include travel for this event in their FY18 GAP work plans and budgets.
+- 2019 Tribal Leaders Summit: Annually, the Tribal Caucus of the EPA Region 10 Tribal Operations Committee hosts a region-wide Tribal Leaders Summit, typically in the spring.
+Applicants whose tribal leaders and staff are interested in attending should include travel for this event in their FY19 GAP work plans and budgets.

 Based on Region 10’s GAP budget allocation, EPA will prioritize applicant funding in the following order: